 Through the Government of Canada’s Refugee Sponsorship Program, Canadian Citizens and Permanent Residents can collaborate with a Sponsorship Agreement Holder (SAH) (of which the Association for New Canadians is one) to support refugee resettlement in Canada.
-There are three options for sponsorship:
+There are four options for sponsorship:

 - Blended Visa Office Referral (BVOR) Program is designed to provide an opportunity for the general public to support the resettlement of a refugee identified by the UNHCR.